Async/await in Node.js

 .catch((error) => console.error(error));

-Constructing the final message looks a bit complicated.
-Using async/await will make the code look a lot more readable.
-The only thing that we'll save from the previous code example is going to be the makeRequest() method:
+Constructing the final message looks tangled.
+With async/await, the same logic reads much more cleanly.
+The only thing we keep from the previous example is the makeRequest() method:

 const request = require('request');